University of Wales 'should close if other plans fail'

 The higher education watchdog, the Quality Assurance Agency (QAA), has launched an investigation into the university over standards at the Turning Point Business School in Singapore following a number of complaints from students.

-The UoW's overseas partnerships were the subject of a BBC Wales investigation which found a college in Malaysia run by a pop star with two bogus degrees was offering courses leading to the university's degrees.'No accountability'
+The UoW's overseas partnerships were the subject of a BBC Wales investigation which found a college in Malaysia run by a pop star with two bogus degrees was offering courses leading to the university's degrees.

 Tuesday's review said the UoW "represents a division in Welsh higher education rather than its unity".